EllDy96/CarlGang/README.md

 ### SuperCollider
 #### FM Synth
 (davide)

 #### MIDI
 The synth *fm* is instantiated as a global variable (~monoNote) with amplitude equal to zero.
 The *noteOnFunc* exploits the *set* function and set the frequency, the amplitude (according to the normalized velocity) and the gate in order to trigger the attack of the envelop.
 The *noteOffFunc* uses the same *set* function and set the gate equal to zero in order to trigger the release of the synth.
-Therefore, using a MIDI keyboard
+Therefore, using a MIDI keyboard you can control the carrier's frequency and amplitude as well as the duration of the sound produced.

 #### OSC